-Supervision
+Supervision &

 Laura’s Perspective on Supervision:

 “Besides the always-interesting and honorable work with clients over the years, supervision, consultation and mentorship has been some of the most meaningful and growth-inspiring aspects of my work.
-As such, I have a passion for offering quality supervision to provisional psychologists interested in growing their skills to provide the best possible therapeutic experiences to their clients, and to also deepen their own self-awareness as individuals and practitioners.
+As such, I have a passion for offering quality supervision to provisional psychologists interested in growing their skills to provide the best possible therapeutic experiences to their clients, and to also deepen self-awareness as individuals and practitioners.
 My hope is that through this learning and skill-development process, emerging psychologists will develop the confidence to step into independent practice.
 I also hope that this experience will establish a process for on-going supervision and consultation throughout practitioners’ career lifespan as providers of psychological services.”

 Specialization and Areas of Focus